A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Statistical Model and Estimation

 If we denote the null mixture component in the $L_2N$ model by $C_0$, the two non-null components by $C_1$ and $C_2$, the corresponding probability density functions by $f_j$, and the mixture probabilities by $p_j$, for $j=0,1,2$, such that $p_0+p_1+p_2=1,$ then we classify a putative edge between nodes $m$ and $n$ in the complete graph into one of the three mixture components based on the posterior probabilities,

-Let $\mathbf{b}_{mn}=(b_{0mn},b_{1mn},b_{2mn})$ be an indicator vector, so that $b_{jmn}=1$ for the component, $j$, which has the highest probability, $Pr(e_{mn}\in C_j | w_{mn})$, for the pair $mn$, and 0 for the other two components.
-Using this notation, the $K\times K$ matrix $\textbf{A}=[1-b_{0mn}]$ denotes the \textit{adjacency matrix} between the $G$ nodes in the graph.
+Let $\mathbf{b}_{mn}=(b_{0mn},b_{1mn},b_{2mn})$ be an indicator vector, so that $b_{jmn}=1$ for the component $j$ with the highest probability, $Pr(e_{mn}\in C_j | w_{mn})$, for the pair $mn$, and 0 for the other two components.
+Using this notation, the $G\times G$ matrix $\textbf{A}=[1-b_{0mn}]$ denotes the \textit{adjacency matrix} between the $G$ nodes in the graph.
 Our goal is to obtain an accurate estimate of $\textbf{A}$.
 To do that, we treat the indicators $\mathbf{b}_{mn}$ as missing data, and use the EM algorithm \citep{EM} to estimate the parameters of the mixture model.
 The hierarchical and parsimonious nature of the $L_2N$ model leads to shrinkage estimation and borrowing power across all pairs of genes, as well as to computational efficiency.
 This is critical, since $K$ is typically very large and can be much larger than the sample size, $N$.
-The details regarding the parameter estimation for the $L_2N$ model can be found in \cite{BarSchifano}.
+Details regarding the parameter estimation for the $L_2N$ model can be found in \cite{BarSchifano}.
+The algorithm is implemented as an R-package called \texttt{edgefinder} (see the Supplementary Material).